Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to epidemiology

 \subsection{Weekly scaled Poisson epidemiological model}

-The considered epidemiological model, briefly introduction in Section~\ref{sec:introduction}, in Equation~\eqref{eq:model_epi}, was initially proposed in~\cite{cori2013new} and states that, conditionally to past infection counts $\Z_1, \hdots, \Z_{t-1}$, the number of new infections at time $t$, denoted $\Z_t$, follows a Poisson distribution of intensity equal to the product of the effective reproduction number at time $t$, $\R_t$, and the global infectiousness $\Phi_t(\Zvect) = \sum_{s \geq 1} \varphi_s \Z_{t-s}$ with $\varphi$ the serial interval distribution.\footnote{The \emph{serial interval} is the random delay between primary and secondary infections; its distribution encodes the typical time scales of the propagation.} Although very accurate for a posteriori consolidated data~\cite{cori2013new}, the daily version of this model appeared not suitable for real-time COVID-19 daily infection counts, an example of which is displayed in Figure~\ref{fig:daily}, gray curve.
+The considered epidemiological model, briefly introduction in Section~\ref{sec:introduction}, in Equation~\eqref{eq:model_epi}, was initially proposed in~\cite{cori2013new} and states that, conditionally to past infection counts $\Z_1, \hdots, \Z_{t-1}$, the number of new infections at time $t$, denoted $\Z_t$, follows a Poisson distribution of intensity equal to the product of the effective reproduction number at time $t$, $\R_t$, and the global infectiousness $\Phi_t(\Zvect) = \sum_{s \geq 1} \varphi_s \Z_{t-s}$ with $\varphi$ the serial interval distribution.\footnote{The \emph{serial interval} is the random delay between primary and secondary infections; its distribution encodes typical propagation time scale.} Although very accurate for a posteriori consolidated data~\cite{cori2013new}, the daily version of this model appeared not suitable for real-time COVID-19 daily infection counts, an example of which is displayed in Figure~\ref{fig:daily}, gray curve.
 Indeed, COVID-19 data are severely corrupted by administrative noise, taking the form of missing counts during week-ends and holidays, large cumulative counts on Mondays, pseudo-seasonalities, erroneous samples, to name but a few.
 This noise has two major effects: first, reported COVID-19 daily infections counts contain outlier values, notably during week-ends as illustrated in the gray curve in Figure~\ref{fig:daily}; second, the variance of the reported counts reflects both the intrinsic variance of the propagation process and the additional variance induced by the fluctuating administrative delays and errors.
 To circumvent the presence of outlier samples, a classical strategy in epidemiology is to consider aggregated data~\cite{ferguson2016countering,charniga2021spatial,nash2023estimating}, e.g., at the scale of the week as illustrated in Figure~\ref{fig:daily}, black curve, which is far smoother and hence more realistic from an epidemiological point of view.
-The present work proposes to account for the increased variance observed in real COVID-19 infection counts through a constant in time scale parameter $\alpha > 1$.
-Up to the authors knowledge, scaled Poisson distributions have not yet been explored in the epidemiology literature, making this an original contribution of the present work.
+To go further in the modeling of infection counts, the present work proposes to account for the increased variance observed in real COVID-19 infection counts through a scale parameter $\alpha > 1$ constant in time.
+Up to the authors' knowledge, scaled Poisson distributions have not yet been explored in the epidemiology literature, making this an original contribution.
 Altogether, the proposed \emph{weekly scaled Poisson} epidemiological model writes